• Skip to main content

 • When the mat has come all the way around the roll, you'll need to keep rolling with one hand, while using the other to lift the mat out of the way so you don't roll it into your sushi.

-• Splay the avocado slices over the roll making sure each thin slice of avocado overlaps the next.
+• Splay the slices of avocado over the roll, making sure each thin slice of avocado overlaps the next.

 • Wrap the roll with the bamboo mat again, and give it one more hug.